-The top of the outer tube (1) (not the top of the fork cap) is aligned with the top of the upper fork bridge (2).
+The groove (1) in the outer tube is aligned with the top surface of the upper fork bridge (2).

-(1) top of outer tube(2) upper fork bridge
+(1) groove(2) upper fork bridge

 Wheelbase

 Adjusting your CRF's wheelbase can offer subtle changes in overall handling.
 You may adjust wheelbase by adding or removing links on the drive chain.
 If you change the wheelbase, be sure to recheck race sag and adjust, if necessary.